"Now

 ||

-Oppenheimer quoted the Bhagavad Gita when he saw the raw power of a nuclear explosion...Now I am Death, the Destroyer of worlds.
+Oppenheimer quoted the Bhagavad Gita when he saw the raw power of a nuclear explosion...Now I am become Death, the Destroyer of worlds.
 Of course I'm not actually likening it to the same or similar situation...but Quantum computing is coming next! ..................But even then...there will still be the “Ghost in the Machine!”

 14.03.21 |